Striving to be the best we can!

 You can find a copy of the homework letter in the 'Documents' section below.

 In addition to formal homework, we ask that you continue to listen to your child read on a regular basis and that you discuss what they have read with them.
 This will help enormously when they come to quizzing at school.
-We would also like your child to continue learning their times tables.
+We would also like your child to continue learning their times tables - Times Tables Rockstars will be a valuable tool for this!

 Please could you ensure that your child has the correct kit at school on these days.
-Trainers rather than plimsolls are advisable as we will be on the school field whenever possible and this can get muddy.
+Trainers rather than plimsolls are advisable as we will be on the school courts and maybe field.

 It may be worthwhile leaving the kit at school at all times.
 We will make sure that it comes home at the end of term for washing or sooner if it gets particularly muddy!
 It is also important to have a pair of shoes for indoor and outdoor PE.